 - To remove contaminants and minerals, put the water through a filtration system

 How to distil your water?

-If you want to distil your water, you need to remember a lot of work involved in this process, as decribed above in the distillation process, and it greatly depends on how much you need per day to boil the water, test it and store it in recycled bottles.
+If you want to distil your water, you need to remember a lot of work involved in this process, as described above in the distillation process, and it greatly depends on how much you need per day to boil the water it and store it in recycled bottles.

 My final opinion